awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Create.API.md

 If you want to enable in\-transit or at\-rest encryption on this cluster, add these parameters:
 + `TransitEncryptionEnabled=true`

-  If you enable in\-transit encryption, the cluster must be created in a Amazon VPC and you must also include the parameter `CacheSubnetGroup`\.
+  If you enable in\-transit encryption, the cluster must be created in a VPC based on the Amazon VPC service\.
+You must also include the parameter `-cache-subnet-group`\.
 + `AuthToken` with the customer specified string value for your AUTH token \(password\) needed to perform operations on this cluster\.
 + `AtRestEncryptionEnabled=true`